 - Only show for role: select which role or Google Group has access to the view.
 The list of roles is configured in the Roles section in the library administration interface.
-This option is available only if the Show in Library navigation menu option is checked.
+This option is available only if the Show in library navigation menu option is selected.

 Configure the information to display in the view